 5. Reduce your decisions.

 Routines are hard to build because habits are hard to build.
 Part of the evening routine I’m trying to build is to cut out TV time to read for an hour before bed.
 During sleep, our minds process and untangle our thoughts.
-“Sleeping on a problem” came about because research discovered that our brains work to untangle and solve our big problems and complex thoughts while we sleep.
+“Sleeping on a problem” came about because researchers discovered that our brains work to untangle and solve our big problems and complex thoughts while we sleep.
 My theory: If I read something thought-provoking before bed, my brain will be working through meaningful thoughts that will improve my life.
 And as much as I love a good episode of Bloodline, it’s not exactly the type of fuel I want to give my brain.

 I reduce my decision (watch TV or read?) by “hiding” the remote control in a drawer and placing my e-reader or current read out in an obvious place like the coffee table.
 This serves both as a habit cue and a decision reducer.